TimvanScherpenzeel/gltf-to-usdz-research/README.md

 - Test with various OBJ files (find out what is possible and what is not)
 - Test if the constructed USDZ output can actually be loaded into AR Quick Look Gallery

-- Find a way to convert glTF to OBJ
+- Find a way to convert glTF geometry to OBJ geometry and extract the used textures
 - Dynamically construct the USDA file based on passed in textures from the glTF file

 ## Installation